-Reserved Legislative Powers.
+Reserved Legislative Powers and Exceptions.
 Nothing in this Agreement shall limit the future exercise of the police power by the Town in enacting zoning, subdivision, development, transportation, open space, and related land use plans, policies, ordinances, and regulations after the Effective Date of this Agreement.
 Notwithstanding the retained power of the Town to enact such legislation under its police power, such legislation shall not modify Owner's Vested Rights as set forth herein unless facts and circumstances are present which meet the exceptions to the vested rights doctrine as set forth in Western Land Equities, Inc. v.
 City of Logan, 617 P.2d 388 (Utah 1980), its progeny, or any other exception to the doctrine of vested rights recognized under state or federal law.

+In addition to the forgoing, the restrictions on the applicability of the Town’s Future Laws (defined below) to the Project as set forth in Paragraph 2(c) of this Agreement are subject to the following exceptions:

+Owner Agreement.
+Town’s Future Laws that Owner agrees in writing to the application thereof to the Project;

+State and Federal Compliance.
+Town’s Future Laws which are generally applicable to all properties in the Town and which are required to comply with State and Federal laws and regulations affecting the Project;

+Codes.
+Town’s Future Laws that are updates or amendments to existing building, plumbing, mechanical, electrical, dangerous buildings, drainage, or similar construction or safety related codes, such as the International Building Code, the APWA Specifications, AAHSTO Standards, the Manual on Uniform Traffic Control Devices or similar standards that are generated by a nationally or statewide recognized construction/safety organization, or by the State or Federal governments and are required to meet legitimate concerns related to public health, safety or welfare including, but not limited to, any such environmental regulations;

+Taxes.
+Taxes, or modifications thereto, so long as such taxes are lawfully imposed and charged uniformly by the Town to all properties, applications, persons and entities similarly situated; or,

+Fees.
+Changes to the amounts of fees for the processing of development applications that are generally applicable to all development within the Town (or a portion of the Town as specified in the lawfully adopted fee schedule) and which are adopted pursuant to State law.

+Compelling, Countervailing Interest.
+Laws, rules or regulations that the Town’s land use authority finds, on the record, are necessary to avoid jeopardizing a compelling, countervailing public interest pursuant to Utah Code Ann. § 10-9a-509(1)(a)(i) (2025).

+For purposes of this Paragraph, the term “Town’s Future Laws” means the ordinances, policies, standards, procedures and processing fee schedules of the Town which may be in effect as of a particular time in the future when a development application is submitted for a part of the Project and which may or may not be applicable to the development application depending upon the provisions of this Agreement.

 Applicable Law.
-The rules, regulations, official policies, standards, specifications, codes, ordinances, resolutions, state law, and federal law in effect as of the Effective Date are the applicable laws for this Project, subject to the following exceptions, for which the rules, regulations, official policies, standards, specifications, codes, ordinances, resolutions, state law, and federal law in effect at the time of permit application are applicable: (a) updates or amendments to existing building, plumbing, mechanical, electrical, fire, or similar construction or safety codes, including the IBC, IRC, AAHSTO, or similar standards generated by the state or federal government; or (b) changes agreed in writing by the Parties.
+Except as set forth expressly herein (including Paragraph 2(d) above), the rules, regulations, official policies, standards, specifications, codes, ordinances, resolutions, state law, and federal law in effect as of the Effective Date are the applicable laws for this Project.

 Disconnection Petition Withdrawal.
 Upon the Effective Date, the Disconnection Petition is deemed to have been withdrawn from its submittal to the Town.
 In addition to other remedies, the Owner reserves the right to file another Petition for withdrawal from the Town, if the Town does not fulfill its obligations under this Agreement.